bjoerge/remon/README.md

   Options:

-    -h, --help            output usage information
+    --help ,    -h        Output usage information
-    -v, --version         output the version number
+    --version,  -v        Output the version number

-    --checker, -c <name>  use the given checker strategy.
+    --detector, -d <name> Use the given change detector.
 Defaults to "require", which detects changes in require.cache.
+                          Specify multiple change detectors with
+                          -d <cd> -d <other cd>

-    --require, -r <name>  require the given module.
+    --require, -r <name>  Require the given module.
 Useful when you want to include a require hook for transpilers, etc.
 ```

 # Babel, CoffeeScript, etc.

 Usage with [Babel](http://babeljs.io) or coffee-script is as simple as require-ing the require hook:

 ```
 relegate -r babel/register myscript.js
 ```